RingCentral-Pro-Services/ivrorchestrator-docs/docs/media/import-new-media.md

 ## Managing Media Files

 Please note that all media is universal across your RCO account and IVR ORchestrator.
-This allows for management of your media files in IVR ORchesatrator, or in your RingCentral Office account.
+This allows for management of your media files in IVR Orchestrator, or in your RingCentral Office account.

 If you add a media file in IVR Orchestrator, it will appear in your RingCentral account and vice versa.
-The same applies when deleting media; the media file will be deleted and removed from both applciations.
+The same applies when deleting media; the media file will be deleted and removed from both applications.

 * Media imported into this application will appear in the RingCentral account media library.
 * Media added directly to the RingCentral account media library will appear in this application.